oemof/oemof-tabular/docs/usage.rst

 We recommend use the following naming convention for your facade names `bus-carrier-tech-number`.
 For example: *DE-gas-ocgt-1*.
-This allows you to also take advantage of the color map from :py:mod:`~oemof.tabular.facades` module.
+This allows you to also take advantage of the color map from :py:mod:`~oemof.datapackage.facades` module.

 .. code-block:: python